Quick Answer

 Why Canva Became a Default Place for QR Codes

 Canva started as a design tool, and for many small businesses it still serves that role first.
-Sarah uses it to design lookbooks for her clothing boutique.
-Lauren uses it to format product guides for her home goods shop.
-Rachel builds social graphics and one-page PDFs for clients.
+Boutique owners use it for lookbooks.
+Home goods shops format product guides with it.
+Freelance designers build social graphics and one-page PDFs for clients.
 When QR codes appear inside Canva, they naturally get treated as part of the design process.

 Most QR code use cases in small businesses fall into a few common buckets: